Oilers, facing Flyers, seek to shore up defensive woes

 “Guys were blocking shots like crazy,” Ersson said after a 32-save performance.
 “That’s what it takes and gives so much energy to the group and that’s how we win games.”

-However, the Flyers may be without their leading goal scorer and point producer, Travis Konecny.
-He left the Calgary game late in the third period — having already collected one goal and one assist — due to an upper-body injury following a hard hit from Flames defenseman MacKenzie Weegar.
+However, the Flyers will be without their leading goal scorer and point producer, Travis Konecny.
+He left the Calgary game in the second period — having already collected one goal and one assist — due to an upper-body injury following a hard hit from Flames defenseman MacKenzie Weegar.

-Flyers coach John Tortorella had no update on the status of his top-line player, who was spotted leaving the arena in Calgary with his left arm in a sling.

 “I’m not sure what’s going to happen, but guys stepped up when we needed it without him,” Laughton said.
 “I just hope it’s OK.”